K-Paz de la Sierra: K-Paz de la Sierra: lawsuit (2016–present)

-During 2017 K-Paz De La Sierra has been touring throughout the United States and Mexico, making known who they are and have always been, although they wage a battle against ex-member Juan Gómez, who continues to use the name of K-Paz De La Sierra illegally in other countries of Central and South America deceiving the faithful followers of this group.
+In 2017, K-Paz De La Sierra began their tour throughout the United States and Mexico, spreading their music and name.
+A band's ex-member Juan Gómez was alleged to use the name of K-Paz De La Sierra illegally in other countries in Central and South America deceiving fans of the group.
 Its members always invite businessmen not to be cheated or cheated by these misleading groups that only hurt the fans of K-Paz De La Sierra.

-Currently, the group conducts international tours in Central America with resounding success in Guatemala, along with the resounding success it had in his first visit to Colombia, where his fans sang all the repertoire of the group without losing the smallest detail.
+The group conducts international tours in Central America with success in Guatemala, along with the success the band had with their first visit to Colombia.